-You may need to earn a commercial driver’s license (CDL) to drive the trucks that can transport the heavy equipment.
+You may need to earn a commercial driver’s license (CDL) to drive some machines or the trucks that transport them to job sites.

 Depending on what state you plan to work in, you may also need to get a Department of Labor (DOL) card, which is proof of basic Occupational Health and Safety Administration (OSHA) training.

 Jobs for equipment operators are projected to grow 5% from 2021 to 2031, according to the Bureau of Labor Statistics.

 The massive amount of money that will be spent on infrastructure upgrades in the coming years means heavy equipment operators have job security.

 What skills and qualities would make someone a good fit for this job?

 Successful heavy equipment operators tend to share these traits: